Skip to main content

 • sheaths and drainage systems, if you have a penis

 A variety of incontinence bedding is also available.
 For example, washable bed pads that sit on top of the mattress and soak up any overnight leaks.
-The pads stay dry to the touch and they can be useful for trips away from home.
+The pads stay dry to the touch.
+They can be useful for trips away from home.

 How to get incontinence products from the HSE

-You may be able to get incontinence products from the HSE.
-To qualify for this you will need to be assessed by a healthcare professional.
+You may be able to get incontinence products free of charge from the HSE.

 Content supplied by the NHS and adapted for Ireland by the HSE